The Clear Edge

 Once standards are documented, you need verification that catches issues without becoming micromanagement.

 A $73,000/month consultant delegated proposal creation to an associate.
-First 4 proposals: she reviewed every section before sending.
+First 4 proposals: she reviewed each section before sending them.
 Took 90 minutes per proposal.

 “I need to make sure everything’s right,” she said.